Maximalist-Corrin/WyrdWatersPublicTest/README.md

 - **Be Curious**: Try unusual actions to uncover edge cases (e.g., what happens if you open the menu during a cutscene?).
 - **Be Patient**: Some bugs are hard to reproduce; don’t give up too quickly.
-- **Be Thorough**: Explore all possible interactions with objects, NPCs, and menus.
+- **Be Thorough**: Explore all possible interactions with objects, and menus.

 ---

-Thank you for your hard work and dedication to improving *Wyrd Waters*!
-Together, we’ll create an exceptional game.
+Thank you for your hard work and dedication!
+Together, we are improving *Wyrd Waters*!
+Let's create an exceptional game.